 A Long Tradition of Serving People in Need

-Almost 50 years ago Fuquay area residents needing shelter, coal, gasoline, medicine or transportation visited area churches with their financial requests.
+Over 50 years ago, Fuquay area residents needing shelter, coal, gasoline, medicine or transportation visited area churches with their financial requests.
 Small church discretionary funds limited the amount of financial help that was granted and church staff spent time trying to find other financial resources for these needy residents.

 In 1964, the Fuquay-Varina Ministerial Alliance formed the Family Aid Council of Fuquay-Varina.
 Its mission was defined in this way, “The Family Aid Council is a cooperative project of Christian assistance to human need, combining the professional services of a battery of helping agencies with personal Christian love in action.
 It is FOR CHRIST’S PEOPLE THROUGH HIS CHURCHES.”